Club guessing and the universal models: Abstract

 \section{Abstract}

-We survey the use of club guessing and other pcf constructs in the context of showing that a given partially ordered class of objects does not have a largest, or a universal element. \footnote{ The author thanks EPSRC for their support on as Advanced Fellowship.
+We survey the use of club guessing and other pcf constructs in the context of showing that a given partially ordered class of objects does not have a largest, or a universal element.
+This version contains a correction to Definition 1.1. \footnote{ The author thanks EPSRC for their support on as Advanced Fellowship.
 AMS 2000 Classification: 03C55, 03E04, 03C45.

 Keywords: universal models, club guessing.}